Software

 Desktop environment

-Also, honourable mentions to KDE, XFCE, Niri and i3, where I’ve also spent a good amount of time.
+Also, honourable mentions to GNOME, XFCE, Niri and i3, where I’ve also spent a good amount of time.

 Development